nodejs/node/doc/api/packages.md

 ### `package.json` and file extensions

-A folder containing a `package.json` file, and all subfolders below that folder until the next folder containing another [`package.json`][], are a _package boundary_.
-Package boundaries do not carry through `node_modules` folders, which are effectively treated as if they contained an empty `package.json`.

 Within a package, the [`package.json`][] [`"type"`][] field defines how Node.js should interpret `.js` files.
 If a `package.json` file does not have a `"type"` field, `.js` files are treated as [CommonJS][].